hadilq/mfft-bench/README.md

 It is not that MFFT is slow for ML; the ML parameter range never enters its domain, at any level of the stack.

-Both the limb arithmetic (encode, `L^2` schoolbook, carry-normalising decode) and the `__dp4a` kernel's tiling were validated by simulating them on the
+Both the limb arithmetic (encode, schoolbook, carry-normalising decode) and the `__dp4a` kernel's tiling were validated on device: `--check --fp64` at `n = 256` reports 4.5e-11 worst relative difference against a host float64 loop.
+Run `--check` first on a new GPU.
-host: worst-case entry error 5.9e-08 at `n = 128` — a half-ulp of fp32, with
-no encode overflow — and exact agreement of the tiled kernel with a reference loop at `n` = 64, 80, 128 and 512.
-The device code itself still has limited GPU mileage; run `--check` first.

-`fp64-exact` runs the same machinery with a 53-bit significand: ~10 limbs, so ~100 int8 GEMMs.
-On a consumer card, where fp64 is throttled to a small fraction of fp32, 100 int8 GEMMs against one `cublasDgemm` is a genuinely open contest — which is the most interesting question the GPU track asks.
+`fp64-exact` runs the same machinery with a 53-bit significand: 12×11 = 132
+int8 GEMMs at `n = 4096`.
+On a consumer card, where fp64 is throttled to a small fraction of fp32, that against one `cublasDgemm` is a genuinely open contest — and with faithful rounding the integer path wins it.

 **LLM-scale sizes.** Current models sit well above the CPU track's range.
 Llama-3 8B has hidden dimension 4096 with an MLP intermediate of 14336; 70B